Deicke Park Discovery Zone

 In developing the Deicke Discovery Zone playground, a high priority was placed on correcting the imbalance in recreation on behalf of children with disabilities.
 The design committee worked closely with the Northern Illinois Special Recreation Association to determine the special needs of disabled kids.

 - Physical: swings, slides, ramps, climbers, rock climbers, overhead events, spinners, rockers, pathways, landforms, nets, seesaws and tubes.

 - Cognitive: theme play, sand tables, play panels, toys for role playing, sensory toys, bright colors and textures.

 - Social: theme play, playhouses, landforms, nets, shelters, tubes, talk tubes and periscopes.

 - Constructive: sand play and tables, water, accessible diggers, textures, play panels, designs on the ground surface.

 - Creative/imaginative/role play: playhouses, themes, plants, water, sand, bells, chimes, tubes, talk tubes and play panels.

-- Sensory: music (bell panels), rock climbers, water, plants, sand play, smells, colors, swings and spinners.
+- Sensory: music play elements (bell panels), rock climbers, water, plants, sand play, smells, colors, swings and spinners.